hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 * Gen 4 vs Gen 5;
 * Managed instance has two service tiers: General Purpose and Business Critical.
 These tiers provide different capabilities, as described in this [table](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-resource-limits#service-tier-characteristics).

+## Steps that will be used on this guide:

 ## Introduction
 **SQL Database Managed Instance** is a deployment option in Azure SQL Database that is highly compatible with SQL Server, providing out-of-the-box support for most SQL Server features and accompanying tools and services.